INGEOTEC/regional-spanish-models/docs/README.md

 - grouped hashtags, users and numbers
 - normalize symbol repetitions (max.
 2 repeats)
 - laughs were normalized to four letters
-- words, punctuactions, and emojis are tokens
+- words, punctuactions, and emojis are used as tokens

 We only consider Twitter as data source; messages with URLs were discarded, retweets and _fourth square_ and other automatic messages were removed.
 Short messages (less than 7 tokens) were also discarded.